St. Baldrick's fundraiser

 See a video of the 2013 St. Baldrick's event from Sharp Shot Media here!

-St. Paddy’s themed Baldrick’s event in Collingswood aims to raise 100K for pediatric cancer research
+St. Paddy’s themed event in Collingswood aims to raise 150k for pediatric cancer research

-Collingswood and the Collingswood Fire Department will again host one of its best party-fundraisers of the year with the goal of raising $100,000 for pediatric cancer research.
-The 9th annual St Baldrick’s event will be held on Sunday, March 30.
+Collingswood and the Collingswood Fire Department will again host the party-fundraiser of the year with the goal of raising $150,000 for pediatric cancer research.
+The 10th annual St. Baldrick’s event will be held on Sunday, March 8.

-The Irish-themed event, filled with music, auctions, food, dancing and drinks takes place at the Scottish Rite Auditorium (315 White Horse Pike) from noon to 5 p.m.
-St. Baldrick’s is best known for its signature head-shaving events where volunteers shave their heads to stand in solidarity with the kids who typically lose their hair during cancer treatments.
+The Irish-themed event, filled with music, food, auctions, dancing and drinks takes place at the Scottish Rite Auditorium (315 White Horse Pike) from noon to 5 p.m.
+St. Baldrick’s is best known for its signature head-shaving events in which guests cut their hair in support of pediatric cancer patients who often lose their hair during cancer treatments.

-For those attached to their locks, however, head shaving isn’t a requirement for admission.
-Collingswood’s team, Collingswood Firefighters For A Kids’ Cure, made of Borough firefighters and supporters has raised more than six figures for the foundation in prior years.
-They’ll go under the razors again, hoping to meet their fundraising goal of $100,000.
-Last year more than 1,000 people attended the Collingswood event and nearly 500 people got shaved.
-The event includes a ticket raffle with an option to win prizes like gift certificates, sporting goods, appliances, toys, gift baskets and much, much more.
+For those that dread to shed, however, head shaving isn’t a requirement for admission.
+Those interested can support the cause just by coming to the party.
+Collingswood’s team, Collingswood Firefighters For A Kid’s Cure, comprised of Borough firefighters and supporters has raised more than six figures for the foundation in prior years.
+In 2015, they’ll go under the clippers again with hopes of meeting their fundraising goal of $150,000.

 Since 2000, St. Baldrick’s has shaved more than 150,000 heads at more than 3,900 events around the world.
-Funds raised at each event will allow the Foundation to award research and infrastructure grants to childhood cancer researchers in the world to find cures and improve the quality of life for patients and survivors.
+Funds raised at each event allow the Foundation to award research and infrastructure grants to childhood cancer researchers to find cures and improve the quality of life for patients and survivors.

-A $10 donation for guests ages 12 or older will be collected at the door.
-Kids are welcome at no charge.
+This event is family-friendly.
+A donation of $10 is required for guests 11 & over, shavees aged 10 & under are admitted free.
 The ticket includes a free buffet and unlimited soft drinks for the event.
-A cash bar will be available all day with $1 beers and a deejay will provide music.
+A cash bar will be available all day with $1 beers.
+Ample parking is available at the Scottish Rite.